PTSD Awareness Month

 PTSD and Veterans

-However, in the past, PTSD was referred to as "shellshock," "combat neurosis," and "war nerves."
+The term "post-traumatic stress disorder" was first used in the 1970s to diagnose Vietnam veterans.
+In the past, PTSD was referred to as "shellshock," "combat neurosis," and "war nerves."

-A person in a warzone doesn't even have to be directly involved with combat to get PTSD.
+A person in a warzone doesn't even have to be directly involved with combat to develop PTSD.
 For example, they may have witnessed something traumatic or heard about something traumatic happening to someone else.
+What should also be known is that combat is not the only cause of PTSD among veterans.

 Military sexual trauma (MST) is another leading cause of PTSD among veterans.
 It results from sexual harassment and sexual assault while serving in the military.
 This type of trauma can happen to both men and women.